Kisoro: Overview

 Kisoro is located under the peaks of the Mufumbiro Mountains, which are part of the Virunga Mountains and home to rare mountain gorillas.
-Mountain scenery, Lake Mutanda, colorful markets, and volcano trekking also are available for visitors to Kisoro.
+The area boasts of mountain scenery, Lake Mutanda, colorful markets, and volcano trekking.
 It is the nearest town to the Mgahinga Gorilla National Park and is an access town for those traveling to Rwanda or the DRC for gorilla tracking in the Volcanoes National Park or the Virunga National Park.

 Population

 The 2002 national census estimated the population of Kisoro at 11,330.
 The Uganda Bureau of Statistics (UBOS) estimated the population at 12,700 in 2010.
 In 2011, UBOS estimated the mid-year population at 12,900.
 In 2014, the national population census estimated the population at 17,561.

 Points of interest

 The following additional points of interest are located within the town limits or near its edges: